LazZiya/XLocalizer.Samples/DbLocalizationSample/ReadMe.txt

-XML Localization Sample
+DB Localization Sample

-This sample code demonstrates localization with XLocalizer based on XML resource files.
+This sample code demonstrates localization with XLocalizer based on DB.

 Before running the project make sure that you have added necessary API keys to user secrets as described here: